amansomething/slack-autoarchive/README.md

 In both dry and true runs, a csv file is generated with the results and sent as an admin report to the specified channel.

-## Differences
+## Differences From Symantec Script
 - This script is able to automatically join channels.
   - This is a prerequisite before the bot can really do anything.
 - A list of channel users is gathered and noted before archiving.
   - If a channel ever needs to be unarchived, users may need to be added back manually.
 - Function type hints are used.
 - The original script looked at non-bot messages, but this scripts treats bot messages as regular messages.
-  - It instead skips certain messages based on certain message subtype.
+  - It instead skips certain messages based on message subtypes.

 ## Usage
 ### Prerequisites
-- python3
-- Install requirements.txt
-  - `pip install -r requirements.txt`
+- `python3` must be installed if running without Docker.
+- Docker must be installed if running with Docker.
 - [Slack OAuth token](https://api.slack.com/docs/oauth) with these permissions:
   - `channels:history`
   - `channels:join`